 - Parental leave

 These options are available to you whether you're looking to have a baby, adopting or have a long term foster arrangement.

 - Parental leave of 2 years (including 16 weeks paid for primary carers and 4 weeks paid for support carers)

 - Paid parental leave flexibly, which means you can share the care of your child with your partner

 - Grandparental leave

-If you're a grandparent, you can take up to 52 weeks unpaid grandparental leave to be the child's primary caregiver up to their second birthday.
+If you're a grandparent, you can take up to 52 weeks unpaid grandparental leave to be the child's primary caregiver up to their fifth birthday.

 - Carers leave